apache/fury-site/blog/2026-08-11-fory-json/index.md

 | Clients | Serialization   | 11,895.269 ± 183.251  | 1,706.314 ± 36.263    | 1,298.288 ± 27.405    |       6.97× |    9.16× |
 | Clients | Deserialization | 6,442.262 ± 627.116   | 590.656 ± 10.849      | 591.350 ± 6.444       |      10.91× |   10.89× |

-Fory JSON again leads every published comparison.
-Across these four large-payload cases, it delivers 3.54× to 10.91× Jackson throughput and 5.65× to 10.89× Gson throughput.
+Across these four large-payload cases, Fory JSON delivers 3.54× to 10.91× Jackson throughput and 5.65× to 10.89× Gson throughput.

-The Clients deserialization result deserves one detail from the run report: Fory's two fork means differed by 12.9%, which widened its aggregate interval.
-Even with that variation, the aggregate mean remained roughly 10.9× the Jackson and Gson means.
 The [PR #129 benchmark report](https://github.com/fabienrenaud/java-json-benchmark/pull/129) carries the wider matrix and complete context rather than compressing all of it into this introduction.

 ### `jvm-serializers` MediaContent benchmark